Esther Kimani: Pioneering agricultural change with Farmer Lifeline

 Kimani’s work aligns with multiple United Nations Sustainable Development Goals, particularly SDG 2 (Zero Hunger).
 Farmer Lifeline’s patented devices have detected over 1.4 million crop pests and diseases, enabling farmers to protect their crops and livelihoods (SDG 1: No Poverty).
 Their technology has also mobilized over 42,000 smallholder farmers to take action against climate change, enhancing resilience and promoting sustainable agricultural practices (SDG 13: Climate Action).

-Esther Kimani’s story is one of innovation, resilience, and unwavering commitment to uplifting farming communities.
+Esther Kimani’s journey exemplifies innovation, resilience, and an unwavering commitment to uplifting farming communities.
 Her work not only enhances food security but also paves the way for a more equitable and sustainable future.

 I am driven by a deep sense of empathy and a commitment to social justice, knowing that by lifting up farmers and their families, we can create a ripple effect of positive change that extends far beyond the fields.